 - Information theory First proposed by Dr. David Sinclair in his book, Lifespan: Why We Age and Why We Don’t Have To, this theory attributes aging to a loss of information.
 As cells become damaged they lose the information encoding their identity.
 As damage accumulates, more cells lose their identity, and tissue and organ function begins to decline and result in aging.
 Check out this article to read more on Dr. Sinclairs learnings since publishing Lifespan.

 As research evolves, aging experts are reframing the aging process.
 Rather than just a set of innate biological processes that result in irreversible molecular and cellular changes, aging is a complex interaction between genetics and lifestyle.
-While genes are hereditary, research shows that individuals have the power to extend their lifespan by altering key lifestyle aspects like diet, exercise, stress, and sleep.
+Though you can't fully prevent all aging processes from occurring, research shows that individuals have the power to extend their lifespan by altering key lifestyle aspects like diet, exercise, stress, and sleep.
 [12-14]

 While longevity may be the ultimate goal, these interventions not only focus on extending lifespan but extending healthspan—the number of years we live in good health—as well.

-- Eat broccoli sprouts: Broccoli sprouts are packed with sulforaphane, a powerful anti-aging compound.
+- Eat broccoli sprouts: Broccoli sprouts are packed with sulforaphane, a powerful sulfur-containing compound.
 Sulforaphane activates pathways in the body that suppress inflammation, activate detoxification, and promote antioxidant action.

 - Get quality sleep—but not too much: The body’s repair mechanisms occur while we sleep.
 One study examining the sleep habits of 1.3 million individuals found that those who slept between six to nine hours per night had the lowest risk of all-cause mortality compared to those who slept for less than six or more than nine hours per night.